samw7823/storytelling1/README.md

 Exercise 1

+1. I chose to look at the Meetup API, and I looked both at the stream of data surrounding members RSVP-ing to different events as well as the data surrounding photos being uploaded.
-1. I chose to use the Meetup API to look at a stream of photos being uploaded to Meetup.com.
+I chose to use the Meetup API to look at a stream of photos being uploaded to Meetup.com.
 Each individual message in the output represents a photo being uploaded to Meetup.com.
 The stream outputs about 5 results per minute, with greater traffic at times when many photos are being uploaded to the site.
 The API returns data about the meetup group or event that the